senges/catalog/README.md

 Your tool is not available in Catalog database ?
 You can create your own procedure.

-Installation procedures are defines as JSON objects.
+Installation procedures are defined as JSON objects.

 Each procedure is described as a collection of `steps`.
 Available `steps` types are described right after this section.